Here are a few common questions about the grant program. Read the WHALE TAIL® Grant guidelines and application for full details.

 • Are there restrictions on what this grant can pay for?

 Yes.
-Grants will not be awarded to provide for an organization's general, ongoing administrative costs; to fund political advocacy work; for projects that include religious content in their programming; for travel outside of California; or for the purchase of vehicles, insurance, prizes, incentives, gift cards, cash gifts, or items that will be sold.
+Grants will not be awarded to fund political advocacy work; for projects that include religious content in their programming; for travel outside of California; or for the purchase of vehicles, insurance, prizes, incentives, gift cards, cash gifts, or items that will be sold.
+These grants are for defined projects, not for an organization's general, ongoing administrative costs.
+Habitat enhancement projects must be ecologically responsible.

 • What requirements will be placed on me if I receive a grant?